Anurag0632/BlazeDemo-Selenium-TestNG-Maven/README.md

 ## Features

 - E2E test for flight Booking (Blaze Demo)
 - Test based on groups which inludes Smoke , Functional , Negative test cases
+- DataDriven Testing
 - Assertions and Validations
 - ScreenShot on failure
 - Extent Reports for complete execution and for different groups also